 Using a streaming VPN is one of the biggest reasons why the best VPN services are exploding right now, and it's easy to see why.
 As more and more streaming sites pop up, content is spread thinner between them, and by using a VPN, you maybe able to access more content with fewer subscriptions.

 Whether you want to access regional free services like BBC iPlayer or Peacock when you're abroad, you want more content from your Netflix subscription, or you've found a free sports stream only available in a different country, the best streaming VPN can get you access.

 However, not every VPN is optimized for streaming, and here we'll be running exactly which ones are worth considering.

 What makes a great streaming VPN?

-Also, it's worth noting that while we've never heard of it actually happening, many streaming providers forbid the use of VPNs, under the threat of account termination.
+Also, while we've never heard of it actually happening, many streaming providers forbid the use of VPNs, under the threat of account termination.
 If you want to go on, though, alongside ExpressVPN there are a number of other excellent options that fill out this list.
 So, read on to discover which streaming VPN is the right one for you.